InstituteforDiseaseModeling/idmtools/docs/platforms/platforms-slurm.rst

 Recommendations
 ````````````````
+* sim_root should be a shared drive and mounted on all nodes in the cluster

 * Simulation results and files should be backed up

-* sim_root

 Getting started
 ===============